DreamRunner: Fine-Grained Compositional Story-to-Video Generation with Retrieval-Augmented Motion Adaptation: Related Work

-\textbf{Compositional Generation.} Recent advances in diffusion models have enhanced compositional text-to-video generation by improving coherence, semantic alignment, and user control.
+\textbf{Compositional Generation.} Recent advances in diffusion models have enhanced compositional T2V generation by improving coherence, semantic alignment, and user control.
 Several methods leverage LLMs for scene planning~\cite{lianllm, lin2023videodirectorgpt, fei2024dysen, zheng2023layoutdiffusion,qu2023layoutllm}, while others employ regional masks for multi-object control~\cite{jain2024peekaboo, videoteris, dav24, yu2024zero, wei2024dreamvideo} or frame-level semantic conditioning~\cite{bansal2024talc, xing2024aid}.
 Additionally, LoRA-based compositional techniques integrate diverse concepts within the generation process~\cite{yang2024loracomposer, li2024selma, gu2024mix, zhong2024multi}.
 However, these approaches do not explicitly bind objects to their corresponding actions/events spatial-temporally.
 Our method ensures fine-grained control over both objects and motions, maintaining a cohesive object-action link throughout the video.

-\textbf{Motion Customization.} Motion customization is a key challenge in video generation.
-One approach focuses on pixel-level motion learning for video editing, aiming to replicate low-level motions from reference images while maintaining frame consistency~\cite{wu2023tune, zhang2023motioncrafter, ren2024customize, jeong2023vmc, lin2024ctrl}.
-Another emphasizes learning generic motion priors, such as human or camera movements, from curated video collections~\cite{zhao2023motiondirector, wu2023lamp, zhu2024echoreel, wei2023dreamvideo}, capturing high-level semantic actions for realistic motion synthesis.
-Most methods use test-time fine-tuning with motion LoRAs or adapters for adaptation.
-Our approach follows this pipeline but improves it by learning motion priors from retrieved videos in large-scale databases, enabling more diverse and contextually relevant motion customization.
-Additionally, we replace the single-prompt condition with per-video detailed prompts, enhancing motion specificity and generation quality.
+\textbf{Motion Customization.} Motion customization remains a key challenge in video generation.
+One line of work focuses on pixel-level motion learning for video editing, aiming to replicate fine-grained motions from reference frames while preserving temporal consistency~\cite{wu2023tune, zhang2023motioncrafter, ren2024customize, jeong2023vmc, lin2024ctrl}.
+Another learns generic motion priors—e.g., human or camera movements—from curated datasets~\cite{zhao2023motiondirector, wu2023lamp, zhu2024echoreel, wei2023dreamvideo}, capturing high-level semantics for realistic motion synthesis.
+Most approaches rely on test-time fine-tuning with motion LoRAs or adapters.
+Our method builds on this pipeline by retrieving motion-relevant videos from large-scale databases for more diverse and context-aware motion priors.
+We also replace the standard single-prompt conditioning with per-video detailed prompts to improve motion specificity and generation quality.